SAEON/mnemosyne/README.md

 ## Ideas for functionality
 - Two routes based on the HTTP method
-  - `GET/{optional filename}`: without a file you can explore the directory
+  - `GET/{optional filename}`: without a file you can explore the directory. with a filename/path (i.e. `GET /some/path/to/file.tif`) - that is the COG for downloading/exploring
   - `POST/path/to/file body={..file contents}`: Streams your file to disk if it doesn't already exist.
 Errors if it does

 - Authentication